eightbit6510/OSC64/README.md

 Some menu options have been altered and the original help and about screens are replaced to make place for the osc setup and send screens.
 The assembly code might look a bit hacky because I had some trouble implementing my ideas in the existing code ;)

 The osc parser accepts string, integer, float and boolean statements.

+Some features I'd like to add in the future:

+- Restructure menu
+- Improved cue list with:
+                          -  Trigger at [Time of Day]
+                          -  Auto-follow [Wait Time] to Cue [#]
+- Paddle support to send realtime integer data along with a pre configured OSC command
+- OSC edit and fire mode that allows for binding OSC commands to different keys
+- Addition of MQTT ( https://en.wikipedia.org/wiki/MQTT ) protocol for controlling internet of things devices